-The person or his representative has the following rights in connection with a local or state hearing:
+The person or their representative has the following rights in connection with a local or state hearing:

-- 1. The right to examine at a reasonable time before the date of the hearing and during the hearing the contents of the applicant or person's case record. - 2.
-The right to have legal representation at the hearing and to bring witnesses.
+1. The right to examine at a reasonable time before the date of the hearing and during the hearing the contents of the applicant or person's case record.

+2. The right to have legal representation at the hearing and to bring witnesses.

-- 3. The right to produce documentary evidence and establish all pertinent facts and circumstances concerning eligibility. - 4.
-The right to present an argument without undue interference and to question or refute testimony or evidence, including an opportunity to confront and cross-examine adverse witnesses.
+3. The right to produce documentary evidence and establish all pertinent facts and circumstances concerning eligibility.

+4. The right to present an argument without undue interference and to question or refute testimony or evidence, including an opportunity to confront and cross-examine adverse witnesses.

 Services must remain in place during any appeal process unless the accommodations cannot be made for the safety or threat of harm of the person or service providers.
-Case management staff will notify person if services will remain in place during the appeal process.
 Upon receipt of the request for a state hearing, the DOM Office of Appeals will assign a hearing officer.